 Students are expected to attend their assigned lab class.
 If the class is cancelled because of unexpected school closure or altered for testing a make-up class will be assigned.
-At that time, a make-up schedule will be developed by faculty to coordinate with day and evening student schedules.
-Students will be expected to attend during their assigned time.
+At that time, a make-up schedule may be developed by faculty.